Open-C/Centro-DEPRECATED/README.md

 * Mobile Money Cashout - developer account setup; sandbox testing complete

 ## Technical Overview
-The Centro app is comprised of four main components: a wallet wrapper, protocol connectors, Celo DappKit, and the react native front-end.
+The Centro app is comprised of four main components: a wallet wrapper, protocol connectors, Celo DappKit, and the React Native front-end.

 ###### Wallet Wrapper
 The wallet wrapper is a smart contract that manages user funds and is only accessible by who created the individual wallet.
 Using this wrapper, we are able to expand the functionality of a traditional Celo wallet by enabling beneficiary addresses and autonomous transactions.